 International Business Environment: Changing composition of trade in goods and services; India’s Foreign Trade: Policy and trends; Financing of International trade; Regional Economic Cooperation; FTAs; Internationalization of service firms; International production; Operation Management in International companies; International Taxation; Global competitiveness and technological developments; Global e-Business; Designing global organizational structure and control; Multicultural management; Global business strategy; Global marketing strategies; Export Management; Export- Import procedures; Joint Ventures; Foreign Investment: Foreign direct investment and foreign portfolio investment; Cross-border Mergers and Acquisitions; Foreign Exchange Risk Exposure Management; World Financial Markets and International Banking; External Debt Management; Country Risk Analysis

-Similar to another optional paper of UPSC CSE Exam, Management optional syllabus for UPSC Exam includes two Paper.
-Both these papers are subjective in nature which means a thorough preparation is required to bring the good score.
+Similar to another optional paper for UPSC CSE Exam, Management optional syllabus for UPSC Exam includes two Papers.
+Both these papers are subjective in nature which means thorough preparation is required to bring a good score.

-Each of the two paper holds 250 marks, thereby making a management optional paper of 500 marks in the UPSC CSE Exam.
+Each of the two papers holds 250 marks, thereby making a management optional paper of 500 marks in the UPSC CSE Exam.

-Ball will be in your court if you prepare for the Exam in a best possible way.
-This implies that you have to make a grip over the subjects you are preparing for.
-This will help you out to shine among the crowd with ease.
+The ball will be in your court if you prepare for the Exam in the best possible way.
+This implies that you have to make a grip on the subjects you are preparing for.
+This will help you to shine among the crowd with ease.